 Code of Conduct

-First of all, everyone – attendee, speaker, sponsor and volunteer, as well as the team members – at the JS Kongress, have to agree to the Code of Conduct.
-You agree to comply by purchasing a ticket as well as by attending.
-Also, the organizers will enforce this code throughout the event.
+First of all, everyone – attendee, speaker, sponsor and volunteer, as well as the team members – involved with JS Kongress, have to agree to the Code of Conduct.
+You agree to comply by purchasing a ticket as well as by attending – this applies to brick-world events as well as in our online community.
+Also, the organizers will enforce this code throughout.
 Finally, we are expecting cooperation from all involved parties to ensure a safe environment for everybody.

 Need Help?
 Your direct contact

 Anonymous Report: You can make an anonymous report here.
 We can’t follow up an anonymous report with you directly, but we will fully investigate it and take whatever action is necessary to prevent a recurrence.